tenancy/docs/docs/hyn/5.3/configuration.md

 - on what disk (see `config/filesystems.php`) to store the tenant-specific files.
 - specifying tenant database division mode
 - specifying the password generator
-- specify the migrations path
+- specifying the migrations path
-- force models to a specific connection
+- forcing models to a specific connection
-- override your configs
+- overriding your configs
-- override your routes
+- overriding your routes
-- override translations
+- overriding translations
-- override views
+- overriding views
 - and much, much more.

 ## webserver.php